What is a performance-based bonus?

 - Invite teams to take part in target-setting.
 HR leaders can invite team members to help establish attainable performance bonus goals.
 There is a higher probability that people will better grasp the tasks ahead of them and have the motivation to accomplish these tasks if they participate in the goal-setting process.

 - Offer performance bonuses consistently.
 Performance bonuses should be granted according to a consistent timeline.
 This way, people can plan accordingly to meet deadlines and increase their chances of qualifying for a performance bonus.

 - Align performance bonus goals with company goals.
 HR leaders can empower their people by integrating goals that promote both individual and company success.
 This allows their people to feel more engaged, knowing that their work holds meaning and importance.

 How can performance bonuses improve company culture?

-A performance bonus system that rewards employees for their achievements and measures work performance fairly and accurately, imparts a sense of accomplishment to employees.
+A performance bonus system that rewards professionals for their achievements and measures work performance fairly and accurately gives people a sense of accomplishment.
 They can experience professional growth, satisfaction from contributing toward the overall success of their company, and are more likely to bring positive energy and a good attitude to the company culture.